function61/varasto/docs/guide_setting-up-googledrive.md

 Mount Drive as volume in Varasto
 --------------------------------

-Now mount the volume you created in Varasto, specifying `googledrive` as the blob driver type.
+Now mount the volume you created in Varasto, specifying the `Folder ID` that we obtained above.

 TODO: write document how to obtain the authentication details.